 There is no such thing as a perfect Floortime session… Just have fun!

-- I can ‘play dumb‘ a bit more rather than responding with what I know my son is thinking about, even though he isn’t making it clear.
+- I can ‘play confused‘ a bit more rather than responding with what I know my son is thinking about, even though he isn’t making it clear.
 I’m relying to much on my memory of our shared experiences.
 That is, I could have presented more challenges and pretended I didn’t remember what he was referring to.

-- For instance, when he says “Berkshire train!” in response to a question about something being under construction, I could have said “Berkshire train?” all puzzled… “Where?” or “What about it?” or “What are you thinking about?”
+- For instance, when he says “Berkshire train!” in response to a question about something being under construction, I could have said “Berkshire train?” all puzzled… “Where?” or “What about it?”

 - I could have used less language.
 Some of my responses were far too lengthy than need be.
 I also made a lot of comments that included a lot of language.